ZahirJS/proofproof/README.md

 ## 🎮 About

-A 3D survival maze game set in a medieval labyrinth.
+A 3D survival maze game set in a medieval style labyrinth.
 Navigate twisted corridors while floating ghost enemies hunt you down.
 Collect hearts to stay alive, hunt for hidden magical orbs, and find the portal to escape.

 **Your Mission:**
 - Survive the phantom guardians hunting you